aragon/hack/docs/getting-started.md

 ### The aragonCLI

 The final missing piece is what's known as the aragonCLI (or Command Line Interface).
-This is what we'll use to create and develop Aragon apps.
+This is what we'll use to create, interact with, and develop Aragon apps and DAOs.

 To install it from the command line run: